JvanKatwijk/qt-dab/README.md

 Displaying TII data
 =======================================================================

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
-Qt-DAB uses the *FMList* database to map the decoded TII data to name and location of the transmitter.
+Qt-DAB uses a database to map the decoded TII data to name and location of the transmitter.

 As known, DAB transmissions are usually by an SFN (Single Frequency Network), where all transmitters transmit the same content on the same frequency.
 If the DX selector on the *configuration and control* widget is set, Qt-DAB tries to identify as much as possible transmitters from the SFN and shows them.

 ![6.X](/DX-map.png?raw=true)

-The picture shows that on channel 12C I can identify 5 transmitters.
+The picture shows that in my environment, on channel 12C I can identify 5 transmitters in the received signal.
 The left column in the widget shows the transmitter whose data is the data being processed.

-Qt-DAB-6.X will save the transmitters that are identified in a text file, in Windows the file in the Qt-DAB-files folder in the home folder, in Linux the dile will be stored in the Qt-DAB-files folder in the :/tmp" directory.
+If the DX mode is set, Qt-DAB-6.X will save the transmitters that are identified in a text file, in Windows the file in the Qt-DAB-files folder in the home folder, in Linux the file is stored in the Qt-DAB-files folder in the "/tmp" directory.
 Name of the file is *tii-files.txt*.

 ![6.1](/QTmap.png?raw=true)

-If the receiver's loction is known, distances to the transmitters can be computed, and the transmitters can be made visible on a map.
+As seen in the table above, distances to the transmitters can be computed.
+In Qt-DAB the transmitters can be made visible on a map.

 Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a small webserver starts that shows